egan/egan.github.io/_posts/2016-07-12-quick-shell-navigation.md

 Conveniently, these functions are tied into bash completion so pressing tab will complete with known bookmarks.

-Bookmarks are only good for directories you need to access a lot, and need to be created first.
+Nonetheless, bookmarks are only good for directories you need to access a lot, and need to be created first.
 One could try to map their entire file system into a flat dictionary of bookmarks but this would basically defeat their purpose.

 ## Up